NAIROBI CITY, KENYA

 Getting There & Around

-International airlines and some domestic services fly into JKIA, Kenya’s major airport, which is 16 km (10 miles) southeast of the city center.
-It has modern terminals with cafés, left luggage facilities, mobile phone stores, and ATM-equipped banks, and Forex Bureaux.
+International airlines, as well as some domestic airlines, operate flights into JKIA, which is Kenya’s primary airport and is located 16 km (10 miles) southeast of the city center.
+The airport has modern terminals that offer left luggage facilities, ATM-equipped banks, mobile phone stores, Forex Bureaux, and cafes.

 It usually takes about 40 minutes to drive from the airport to the city center by taxi (from US$25; always negotiate first), although it can take up to two hours in rush hour.
 Many hotels have comfortable shuttle services in a/c vehicles from about US$35 per person; be sure to organize this when you book your room.